 top of page

-Helidon Gjergji was born and raised in Tirana, Albania, where he first studied art and earned a BFA from the Academy of Arts in Tirana.
-With the opening of Albania's borders in 1991, he moved to Italy, where he further studied the visuals arts, and obtained a degree from the Academy of Fine Arts in Naples, Italy.
+Helidon Gjergji was born in Tirana and raised in Shkoder, Albania.
+He first studied art and earned a BFA from the Academy of Arts in Tirana, and then with the opening of Albania's borders in 1991, he moved to Italy, where he further studied the visuals arts, and obtained a degree from the Academy of Fine Arts in Naples, Italy.
 In 1997, he then moved to Chicago, where he earned an MFA in Art Theory and Practice from Northwestern University, Chicago, and had his first American exhibitions.
 He lives between New York City and Tirana.

-Over the course of his career Helidon has worked in a variety of mediums, from painting, to media installation, and to architecture.
+Helidon is a multidisciplinary artist, that has worked in a variety of mediums, from installation, to painting, to video, and to participatory art.
 However diverse those mediums, Helidon's work has consistently interrogated the porosity and fragility of the borders between the media, the self, and the parameters of individual agency.
 In particular, his first exhibited works both thematized the narcissism of our engagement with the media, by phantasmagorically situating televisions and their viewers alike within mirror environments, and provocatively staged the potentially redemptive quality of the same, by inviting the viewer to make pulsating action paintings via the playful tele-command of programming shimmering through a veil of canvas.

 Since those first works, Helidon has continued to explore the sensory constitution of the self in installations conceived not only for major public exhibitions but also for public spaces.
 For the Venice Biennale 52 (2007), he created a burial site for the media that at once recalled the earth art of a prior generation and replaced its objects of natural decay with the flat screens of our present day media landscape.